mlortz-snowshoe-snow

 2. Go Snowmobiling

 Algoma trails are in OFSC District 13.
-That’s 2,000 km of nicely groomed trail that takes you into sled-friendly communities and some of the most awesome remote wilderness riding in Ontario.
+2,000 km of nicely groomed trails take you into sled-friendly communities and some of the most awesome remote wilderness riding in Ontario.
 Clubs host events throughout the season and you can go off-trail to ice fish on remote lakes.
 Take the North Shore Loop, go All The Way There, or do the Soo Highlands Loop.
 Connect to District 15 for more northern trails.

 supertrax-sled